-The Tortolita Mountains border the northwest edge of the Tucson valley, near the towns of Oro Valley and Marana.
+The Tortolita Mountains are located on the northwest edge of the Tucson area, right between Marana and Oro Valley.
 The smallest of Tucson's mountain ranges, the Tortolitas feature rugged peaks, gullies, canyons and alluvial fans, with rocky soil and vast stands of cacti.

 Picacho Peak State Park

 Located just under 20 miles north of Marana, this prominent peak can be seen for nearly 50 miles in either direction.
 Its prominence made it an ideal navigational landmark for thousands of years; for the Native Americans, early European settlers, cowboys and stagecoach drivers, and even today, is a sure sign that you’re getting close to the Tucson area once you see it headed south from Phoenix.